Standardized Field Sobriety Tests

 HGN Test 3 - Onset of Nystagmus Prior to 45 Degrees:

-The third testing phase of the HGN is to check for onset of nystagmus prior to 45 degrees (i.e., if the eyes start to shake before the stimulus reaches a 45 degree angle from the center of the person's phase).
+The third testing phase of the HGN is to check for onset of nystagmus prior to 45 degrees (i.e., if the eyes start to shake before the stimulus reaches a 45 degree angle from the center of the person's face).
 The officer should perform the test as follows:

 Vertical Nystagmus: